-Hand wash with warm water, please remove the moisture well with a dry towel.
-Please do not use dishwasher.
+For all of our artisan Japanese kitchen knives we recommend hand washing with warm water, please remove the moisture well with a dry towel.
+Please do NOT use a dishwasher.
 If you do not use for a long time please wrap with newspaper as that keeps moisture from the blade.
-We highly recommend to apply *Tsubaki Camellia oil (to protect against any rust, corrosion and discoloration) lightly and store in a place with less humidity when storing knives.
+We highly recommend applying Tsubaki Camellia oil (to protect against any rust, corrosion and discoloration) lightly and store in a place with less humidity when storing knives.
+Using a knife protector or saya (sheath) is also recommended to protect the blade while being stored.
 Even while in use, please be careful as rust may occur when left with moisture.

 Please do not cut bone or frozen food.
 It may cause the knife to chip.